There are a number of factors to be considered when doing a thorough analysis of “sustainability” of timber choices.

 Any environmental claims made around embodied carbon need to be supported by an Environmental Production Declaration (EPD) – without this there is no supporting science around claims.

-Abodo's Vulcan is New Zealand's first verified carbon negative feature timber - download the Abodo EPD here.
+Abodo's Vulcan timber is verified to store more carbon than is used in its production - download the Abodo EPD here.

 5. What is the Service Life